 - Companies that have a diverse workforce financially outperform companies that don't. (source)

-- 29% of companies who are less diverse, in terms of gender and ethnicity, are more likely to be less profitable. (source)
+- 29% of less diverse companies, in terms of gender and ethnicity, are more likely to be less profitable. (source)

 - In a study, about one-fifth of applicants who were not white, male, and from elite schools, made it to a first-round interview. (source)